Terrazzo-Web/Terrazzo/framework/terrazzo/README.md

 faster than other languages, not because "for-loops" are faster in Rust, but because Rust codebases are easier to refactor and optimize.
 You can replace a deep copy with a reference, and that promise will hold: if it compiles, it works.
-Else, the Rust compiler will help you figure out when to call `.clone()`, when to use use ref-counter pointers, or when to guard mutable state with a mutex or use a cell.
+Else, the Rust compiler will help you figure out when to call `.clone()`, when to use use ref-counting pointers, or when to guard mutable state with a mutex or use a cell.

 ### Hydration bugs